History of water supply and sanitation: Prehistory

-A primitive indoor, tree bark lined, two-channel, stone, fresh and wastewater system appears to have featured in the houses of Skara Brae, and the Barnhouse Settlement, from around 3000 BCE, along with a cell-like enclave in a number of houses, of Skara Brae, that it has been suggested may have functioned as an early indoor latrine.
+A primitive indoor fresh- and wastewater system, consisting of two stone channels lined with tree bark, appears to have featured in the houses of Skara Brae and the Barnhouse Settlement in Orkney from around 3000 BCE Combined with a cell-like enclave in a number of houses at Skara Brae, it has been suggested that these may have functioned as an early indoor latrine.

 Wastewater reuse activities

-Waste water reuse is an ancient practice, which has been applied since the dawn of human history, and is connected to the development of sanitation provision.
+Waste water reuse is an ancient practice connected to the development of sanitation provision.
 Reuse of untreated municipal wastewater has been practiced for many centuries with the objective of diverting human waste outside of urban settlements.
 Likewise, land application of domestic wastewater is an old and common practice, which has gone through different stages of development.